bettar/miele-lxiv-easy/README.md

 	![codesign](img/codesign.png)

+---
+- Now the goal of setting up the Xcode project that builds Miele-LXIV has been reached.
+You should be able to build the application from Xcode, make your modifications to the source files, and start your usual development cycle.<br />
-- When everything is working, you can start making modifications to the code and re-build the project from Terminal
+- If you prefer to work from the Command line, open up Terminal and re-build the project like this:

 		$ xcodebuild -configuration Development -target miele-lxiv